mjon/WildCounts/_posts/2018-10-01-Planted-native-trees-are-not-wild.md

 ---
 layout: post
-title:  "Planted native trees are not wild."
+title:  "Planted native trees are not wild"
 sub_title: "Planted native trees should all be flagged as &ldquo;captive/cultivated&rdquo; on iNaturalist."
 author: Jon Sullivan
 date:   2018-10-01 10:30:00 +1300